Apollo

 Located in the Cairns Highlands, right next door to the Malanda Falls, which flow all year round.
 Facilities include open recreational spaces, a camp kitchen and electric BBQs, laundry, and three amenity blocks.
 There is also an onsite animal nursery.

-Powered and unpowered sites starting from $27.
+Powered sites from $40/night and unpowered sites from $33/night.

 Platypus Campsite (Lake Tinaroo)